TalayRuk/myCodeSnippets/javascript.md

 #  Using NPM as a js runtime environment and GULP as an Asset Builder

-There are other excellent package managers and javascript asset builders.
-This process explains using npm and Gulp.
+There are other excellent package managers and asset builders.  **This process explains using npm, bower, and Gulp to locally host a server.**

 **Node.js** is an open-source, cross-platform JavaScript runtime environment for developing a diverse variety of tools and applications.
 Although Node.js is not a JavaScript framework, many of its basic modules are written in JavaScript.
 The runtime environment interprets JavaScript using Google's V8 JavaScript engine. **Npm** is a Node.js package manager and hence used to install node programs.
 An **asset builder** is a framework to concatenate and minify or compress JavaScript and CSS assets and the chosen asset builder used here is Gulp.  **Gulp** is a JavaScript-based streaming build toolkit for client-side code.
 It can stream client-side files for triggered events in a build environment.
 Advantages of Gulp include the automation of common development tasks, the simplification of repetitive tasks, and a decrease in overall development time.